Back to California

 • Requires the State Board of Education to create a list of good screening tools by January 31, 2028.

-• Schools must choose from this list and start screening kindergarteners and first and second graders for math difficulties in the 2028-29 school year.
+• Schools must choose from this list and start testing kids in kindergarten and first grade for math problems by June 30, 2028.

-• Parents can decide not to have their child screened if they don't want it.
+• Parents can decide not to have their child tested if they don't want it.

 • Schools need to report how many students are having trouble with math each year starting July 15, 2029.